Supply Chain Sustainability Reporting with Python

 Before going into the details of the calculation, we need to explain the difference between gross and net weight.

-For this report, we need to make sure to take the gross weight to estimate the total weight including packaging.
+For this report, we need to use the gross weight to estimate the total weight, including packaging.

 Handling Unit (Cartons, Pallet)